jafermarq/FlowerMonthly/README.md

 # this experiments uses the CustomFedAvg and shows how you can change the behaviour of how
 # clients are sampled, udpates are aggregated, and the frequency at which the global model is evaluated
 python main.py --config-name=base_v2
+# If you'd like to run it with the cpu_client instead
+python main.py --config-name=base_v2 client=cpu_client

 # Run the `conf/base_kd.yaml` config to test a simple federated distillation setting
 # where the teacher is first pre-trained in the server and send to the clients along with